freedmand/interpogate/README.md

 - Displays a graph of model architecture with a WebGL-powered frontend
 - Visualization can run in IPython/Jupyter notebooks
+- Intuitive mechanism to attach hooks to models
-- Tool can be run standalone to visualize model runs in real-time via gRPC streaming
+- Tool can be run standalone to visualize model runs in real-time via gRPC streaming (beta)
   - Supports adding visualization blocks

 See https://twitter.com/dylfreed/status/1754023172502847973 for more context / demo videos.